Crossword Genius

 'it' becomes ''t' (abbreviation. e.g. in 'tis).

-'can' becomes 'rial' (I can't justify this - if you can you should believe this answer much more).
+'can' becomes 'rial' (I can't explain this - if you can you should give a lot more credence to this answer).

 't'+'rial'='TRIAL'